 Reason to switch #4: Save your searches and receive automatic alerts

 Prospecting isn’t something you do once.
-As we said before, it’s a continuous process.
+As we said before, prospecting is a continuous process.
 So you’ll probably want to perform similar searches, again and again, to see if there are new leads available…

 …except that with LinkedIn Premium you don’t really need to.